 It is important to coordinate breathing with movement.
 For e.g. in standing forward bend exhale while bending forward and inhale while coming up.
 The coordinated Breathing allows efficient exhalation along with strengthening of respiratory muscles.

-Backbends as in beginning of sun salutation is helpful in opening the chest and allows maximum space for lungs to expand.
+1. Backbends as in beginning of sun salutation is helpful in opening the chest and allows maximum space for lungs to expand.

-Mountain pose performed with stretched arms helps to increase spinal extension as well as improves chest mobility.
+2. Mountain pose performed with stretched arms helps to increase spinal extension as well as improves chest mobility.

-Warrior 1 Pose is helpful in strengthening both inspiratory and expiratory musculature.
+3. Warrior 1 Pose is helpful in strengthening both inspiratory and expiratory musculature.

-Standing side bends as done in triangle pose is beneficial to improve flexibility and strength of intercostal muscles.
+4. Standing side bends as done in triangle pose is beneficial to improve flexibility and strength of intercostal muscles.
 One can incorporate breathing with this posture to gain maximum benefits.
 Look down if you experience breathing difficulty in looking up at the extended hand while performing the posture.
 If standing side bends is difficult for someone, sitting side bends are good alternative.

-Cat pose is highly restorative as it improves spinal mobility along with assisting in inhalation and exhalation.
+5. Cat pose is highly restorative as it improves spinal mobility along with assisting in inhalation and exhalation.

-Bhujang asana (Cobra pose) is helpful in strengthening breathing muscles.
+7. Bhujang asana (Cobra pose) is helpful in strengthening breathing muscles.
 Try to maintain the posture for a minute or two to get added benefits.

+8. Avoid Poses like Bal asana (child pose) as it can cause pressure against diaphragm.
 Stop immediately if you feel breathless while performing any posture.
 Immediately sit with leaning forward and arms supported on the back of chair and perform deep-pursed lip breathing.